A very brief history of Ukraine

 Trying to consolidate 1,200 years of history into a few minutes’ read inevitably leads a lot of stuff out.
 But I think this is a fairly objective primer.

 In the 7th-9th centuries AD, the Vikings explored extensively along the rivers of what are now Russia and Ukraine, seeking trade routes from Scandinavia to Constantinople, plus any useful wealth that might be purchased or plundered en route.
-Around 900 AD the Varangians (a Viking tribe) took control of Kyiv and made it the capital of “Rus”, their already-vast kingdom extending from Baltic Sea to the Black Sea.
-How a handful of Vikings so quickly gained and then retained ownership of such a vast Slavic territory is a matter of dispute, but it almost certainly involved more trade and strategic marriages than straightforward conquest.
+Around 900 AD the Varangians (a Viking tribe) took control of Kyiv and made it the capital of “Rus”, their already-massive kingdom extending from Baltic Sea to the Black Sea.
+How a handful of Vikings so quickly gained and then sustained ownership of such a vast Slavic territory is a matter of dispute, but it almost certainly involved more trade and strategic marriages than straightforward conquest.

 In 988 AD, Rus’ Prince Volodymyr adopted Christianity, with the seat of Rus’ new Orthodox Church in Kyiv.
 The kingdom reached the peak of its power under Yaroslav the Wise in the mid-11th century, as shown in Map #1 (Kyiv is circled in blue).
 Rus was the “root” kingdom and nationality of what are now three distinct ethnicities: Russian, Belarussian, and Ukrainian.
+Putin (and far too many Russians) insist they are all one people, but the Ukrainian language is as least as different from Russian as Dutch is from German.
+And last I checked, no one is telling the Dutch that they are really just little Germans.

-Map #1 above: Kyivan Rus at its height in the 11th Century AD, Kyiv circled in blue (Source: World History Encyclopedia)
+Map #1 above: Kyivan Rus at its height in the 11th Century AD, Kyiv circled in blue.
+(Source: World History Encyclopedia)

 As you can see in the map below of eastern Europe in 1700 (Map #3), Kyiv and everything to the east of it was ruled by Russia at that time, but Lviv (then known by its Polish name Lwow) and the rest of western Ukraine were still part of Poland.
 Most of what is now southern Ukraine including Crimea were under the Ottoman Empire.

 12 years later in 1795, Poland got wiped off the map entirely, carved up by its neighbours.
-Much of modern-day Ukraine (the remainder of the green area in Map #2 above) went to Russia, but pivotally, Lviv and the surrounding areas of western Ukraine (the brown area on map #2) went into the Austrian Empire (shown in Map #3 as the Hapsburg Monarchy). in Russia, Ukrainians were told they are “Little Russians” living in “New Russia”, and their language and culture were suppressed; throughout the 1800s, Tsarist restrictions on writing, publishing or teaching in Ukrainian got steadily stronger and the penalties for disobedience got stricter.
+Much of modern-day Ukraine (the remainder of the green area in Map #2 above) went to Russia, but pivotally, Lviv and the surrounding areas of western Ukraine (the brown area on map #2) went into the Austrian Empire (shown in Map #3 as the Habsburg Monarchy).
+In Russia, Ukrainians were told they are “Little Russians” living in “New Russia”, and their language and culture were suppressed.
+Throughout the 1800s, Tsarist restrictions on writing, publishing or teaching in Ukrainian got steadily stronger and the penalties for disobedience got stricter.
 But off to the West, the Austrians allowed all their numerous nationalities to speak, write and publish as they wished, so long as they remained politically loyal.
 This was to prove critical to the development of the Ukrainian nation.

 The Holodomor (the “Great Hunger”) — Stalin’s mass murder of the Ukrainian peasantry:

 Russians and Ukrainians argue vigorously over whether the Holodomor was a genocide.
 Ukrainians point to the staggering death toll, the deliberate mass murder, by any standard a holocaust.
-Russians say “yeah, but Russians were getting slaughtered, too – it’s not like farmers with Russian IDs were exempt.”
+Russians say “yeah, but Russians were starving, too – it’s not like farmers with Russian IDs were exempt.”
 The Russians have a point that “genocide” denotes a race war, while Stalin’s target was an economic class – wealthy peasants of any ethnicity.
 The reason it disproportionately exterminated Ukrainians was that (1) millions of Russian peasants had been slaughtered already by Lenin and Trotsky during the first famine in 1918-22, so they didn’t need to be slaughtered again and (2) the lands where farmers most resisted collectivisation were the richest and most fertile lands, which are also the most southern lands.
 That includes only a portion of Russia but nearly all of Ukraine.

 My question to the Russians is “OK, if I accept your argument that it wasn’t a genocide and that you were slaughtered, too, then explain to me why you increasingly worship Stalin.
 What is it with Russians, that you worship people who slaughter you?
 Ivan the Terrible, Peter the Great, Lenin, Stalin…. anyone who treats you like meat, you love them.
 Anyone who actually tries to improve your life, you hold them in contempt.
 If you admit it was a mass murder (which you do), why do you worship the man who perpetrated it?”
 The usual responses I get are “oh that wasn’t Stalin, it was the bad men under him” (Russians have an eternal need to believe in the “good czar”) or “oh, you foreigners just don’t understand”.